Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/creating_custom_queries.md

 8. (Optional) Click **Preview** to preview your custom query.
 The Custom Query section will be updated to display your custom query analytics preview.
 9. Click **Save** to save your custom query.
 Your custom query will be saved, the Saved Queries drop-down menu will be updated to include your saved custom query, the Custom Query section will be updated to display your custom query analytics, and your custom query will be available on the _Queries Overview_ screen.

-## Creating Queries with filtering
+## Creating queries with filtering

 To create a custom query with filtering: